Areas of Expertise:

 She also acts in prison adjudications and parole board hearings as well as extradition cases.

-Yimi also appears in the Family Court dealing with both private and public law cases including cases that have involving human trafficking, placement outside the jurisdiction and allegations of domestic violence and sexual abuse as well as ancillary relief matters.
+Yimi also appears in the Family Court dealing with both private and public law cases including cases involving human trafficking, placement outside the jurisdiction and allegations of domestic violence as well as sexual abuse.
+She also deals with ancillary relief matters.

 R v Forbes & Others EWCA Crim 1388 – Sentencing guidelines for historic sexual offences.